After years of big spending, tech’s political machine turns to high gear

 The connection goes as follows: Google provides, in its own terms, "substantial funding" to R Street, the Electronic Frontier Foundation, Engine Advocacy, the Computer & Communications Industry Association, TechFreedom, the Cato Institute, and AEI.
 Those organizations also receive funding from a variety of other corporate benefactors.

-Google, in addition to Facebook, also backs the Competitive Enterprise Institute, while Facebook has provided backing for Americans for Prosperity through The State Policy Network.
+Google, in addition to Facebook, also backs the Competitive Enterprise Institute, while Facebook has provided backing to the State Policy Network, of which Americans for Prosperity — another group that came out against he bill — is a member.

+An Americans for Prosperity spokesperson said that the group provides funding to the State Policy Network, but that it does not receive funding from the State Policy Network, which receives money from Facebook.

 "Scholars and experts may hold these positions independent of financial incentives from tech companies like Google, but both regulators and the public are sometimes left in the dark about potential conflicts of interest," Wired added.

-Note: CORRECTION (July 3, 2019, 4:51 p.m.
-ET): A previous version of this article misstated the relationship between Americans for Prosperity and the State Policy Network.
-Americans for Prosperity is a member of the State Policy Network but does not receive funding from the group or from Facebook.